Quick links:

 See also:

-tirterall, v.a.s.is to be hunted or investigated.
+oibngall, v.a.s.is to be sneaked away or hidden from.

 a